Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

-This week’s project was to create a piece of the classic board game Cluedo.
+Created a piece of the classic board game Cluedo.
-While practicing creating objects and arrays and also connect to the DOM.
+To practice creating objects, arrays and also connecting to the DOM.

-## The problem

-Didn't have enough time to try the advanced levels so it is very basic.
-Would have loved to make it more interaktive with effects and animations.
+It's still very basic.
+When I have more time I'm gonna come back and make it a little bit more interactive with effects and animations.

 ## View it live